joematthews/extreme-angular/README.md

 The shove script will stage all files, commit with the commit message `wip: shoved`, and then push.

 > [!NOTE]
-> The shove script sets [git config push.autoSetupRemote true](https://git-scm.com/docs/git-push#Documentation/git-push.txt-pushautoSetupRemote) to increase likelihood that the push will be successful.
-If you prefer to set the remote branch names manually you will need to set this back to `false`.
+> The shove script sets [git config push.autoSetupRemote true](https://git-scm.com/docs/git-push#Documentation/git-push.txt-pushautoSetupRemote) to increase the likelihood that the push will be successful.
+If you prefer to set the remote branch names manually you may need to set this option back to `false`.

 > [!WARNING]
-> The `--no-verify` flag cannot be disabled!
+> The `--no-verify` flag cannot be disabled.
 To protect against untested code use a Continuous Integration solution.

 ### Continuous Integration (CI) Using GitHub Actions